akseidel/AudiobookerIII/README.md

 - Audiobooker will show again the CD Importing dialog, but this time the CD number in the text entry field will have been automatically updated for you.
 Refer to that number to tell you what CD number to insert when you realize you have forgotten where you are in the process.
 - Press the OK button.
 - Repeat this process for all the CDs, **but after the last CD is ejected do this next step to end the process.**
 - Reinsert the last CD.
-The Audiobooker dialog will show again ready for a next non-existing CD.
+The Audiobooker dialog will show again ready for a next non-existing CD number.
 Press the **Quit** button in the CD Importing dialog.
 The CD will eject and Audiobooker closes out.

 #### Imported Audio books Are Playlists